Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/instruction.md

 If `Auto Queue` is set to `Active`, the best Render Queue will be set.
 If you are stacking multiple translucent materials and the rendering order doesn't look correct, you should set the `Auto Queue` to `Off` to set a custom render queue.
 Set the value to `Render Queue` as appropriate to achieve correct drawing.
-If you want to learn more about the values you set for the Render Queue, refer to the item "[Rendering Order - Queue tag](https://docs.unity3d.com/Manual/SL-SubShaderTags.html)" from Unity manual.
+If you want to learn more about the values you set for the Render Queue, refer to the item [Rendering Order - Queue tag](https://docs.unity3d.com/Manual/SL-SubShaderTags.html) from Unity manual.

 ---
 ### StencilMask or StencilOut Shader